olorin/napm/README.md

 napm
 ====

 napm is not a password manager.
+It's also not finished.